Schwieger scores 16 to lift Princeton past Penn 63-58

 PRINCETON, N.J.
-(AP)Ryan Schwieger posted 16 points and Princeton beat Pennsylvania 63-58 on Friday night for the Tigers’ second win over the Quakers in six days.
+(AP)Ryan Schwieger posted 16 points and Princeton beat Pennsylvania 63-58 on Friday night for the Tigers’ second win over the Quakers in seven days.

 Jaelin Llewellyn, the Ivy League player of the week, had 14 points for Princeton (6-8, 2-0).
 Richmond Aririguzoh added eight points, 16 rebounds and four assists.
 Penn scored 30 points in the second half, a season low for the team.